 Usually, we make use of the walls for hanging.
 But, this weekend, how about you construct a rack suspended from the ceiling?
 It adds a unique style to your kitchen decor and also maximizes the available space.

-Instead of the conventional design, incorporate an old dresser or an oak side table as your kitchen island.
+Instead of the usual design, add an old dresser or an oak side table as your kitchen island.
 This DIY project is not as hard as it looks.
-Paint the body of the dresser or table.
-Sand and prime the top for a better look, or cover it with a more suitable material.
+Firstly, paint the body of the dresser or table.
+Then sand and prime the top for a better look, or cover it with a more suitable material.
 Add wheel casters for mobility.

 The fridge is a key component in every kitchen.
 So really, a kitchen upgrade without a corresponding upgrade to the fridge is sadly not a true upgrade.